Routine use cases

 Full context before the next step

 This note gives the reader a practical way to use the linked guide.
-"What to do when eye-area comfort sessions changes your routine plan" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine adjustment: eye area comfort sessions" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-When to do when eye-area comfort sessions changes your is useful
+When Routine adjustment: eye area comfort sessions is useful

-For "What to do when eye-area comfort sessions changes your routine plan", the first step is to lower the burden of deciding.
-In a private check-in where the user wants notes without feeling scored, "What to do when eye-area comfort sessions changes your routine plan" is usually a practical decision rather than a promise hunt.
+For "Routine adjustment: eye area comfort sessions", the first step is to lower the burden of deciding.
+In a private check-in where the user wants notes without feeling scored, "Routine adjustment: eye area comfort sessions" is usually a practical decision rather than a promise hunt.
 The reader is trying to notice whether the article is making a smaller action clearer, so the first move should be observable: pick a repeatable routine before looking for more exercises.
-If that choice makes the next session easier to repeat for "What to do when eye-area comfort sessions changes your routine plan".
+If that choice makes the next session easier to repeat for "Routine adjustment: eye area comfort sessions", the article has done its job.
+If "Routine adjustment: eye area comfort sessions" only creates.

 Section 2